Diphthongs

 I’m sad to say that I’ve only recently figured out that Kahoot! can motivate many kids to do quite a lot of reading.
 The best music teacher in the world (hi Roz!) told me it had revolutionised her lessons.
 Kids are often familiar with it from school, and think it’s fun and cool.
 We’re writing some downloadable quizzes now which should be easy to turn into Kahoot!s.

-Google’s Jamboard is another useful tool I wish I’d discovered earlier.
-It’s like an online whiteboard with colourful post-it notes, from which I’ve made simplified versions of my moveable alphabet for word-building sequences, e.g. here the learner would be asked to change “stitch” into “switch”:
+Google’s Jamboard was another useful tool I wish I’d discovered earlier.
+It was like an online whiteboard with colourful post-it notes, from which I made simplified versions of my moveable alphabet for word-building sequences, e.g. here the learner would be asked to change “stitch” into “switch”:

 Kids tend not to stretch or rotate the tiles the way they have in other formats I’ve tried using for this activity.
-Jamboard is also a quick way to create neat word sorting activities:
+Jamboard was also a quick way to create neat word sorting activities:

 I hope you found some useful information in all that, especially if you’re still working online too.
 Pretty please leave any great ideas you have to share in the comments.